Most respondents rank the facilities as above average.

 Printed out general questions from all schools on SDN and wrote out the answer on the plane ride.
 I was really nervous and this was my first interview.

-Applicants were generally impressed by the welcoming and friendly nature of the interviewers and staff, which helped create a more comfortable environment.
-They appreciated the clear explanations provided during the interview process and valued having time to think before responding to questions.
-Some applicants also noted the equal opportunity provided by having the same admission liaison conducting all interviews.
+Applicants were impressed by the welcoming and friendly demeanor of interviewers, who made efforts to create a comfortable environment.
+They appreciated the clear explanations and opportunities for thoughtful responses during the interview process.
+Some applicants also noted the equal and fair treatment by the admission liaison, contributing to a positive experience overall.

 Everyone was really nice and tried to make me feel comfortable, but I was still really tense the whole time.
 The interviewer did explain everything and even gave me time to think about the answer before I had to say anything.

-Applicants commonly expressed negative impressions about the lackluster environment, unhelpful locals, and uninspiring school atmosphere.
-Suggestions for improvement include revitalizing the area, fostering a more welcoming community, and enhancing the school's appeal to generate excitement and motivation among applicants.
+Applicants commonly expressed negative impressions of the lackluster environment, unhelpful locals, and unexciting school during their visit, leading to a disengaged and unenthusiastic experience.
+Suggestions included improving the town's vibrancy, fostering a more welcoming community, and enhancing the school's appeal to create a more positive impression on visitors.

 The area seems very dead and boring.
 The townies seemed unhelpful and a little weird.
 The school did not really interest me and didn't get me very excited about anything, so I didn't feel so bad when I didn't do very well on the interview.